foundry-rs/book/src/migrating-to-v1/breaking-changes.md

 #### `expectRevert`

-`expectRevert` currently allows to expect for reverts at the test level.
+`expectRevert` currently allows to expect for reverts at the test-depth level.
 This means that a revert can be declared at the top of the test, and as long as a function in the test reverts, the test will pass.
 The new behavior is the following:

 - `expectRevert` CANNOT be used with other `expect` cheatcodes.
 It will fail if it detects they're being used at the same time.
     - The reasoning for this is that calls that revert are rolled back, and events and calls therefore never happen.
-This restrictions helps model real execution behavior.
+This restriction helps model real execution behavior.
 - `expectRevert` now works only for the next call.
 If the next call does not revert, the cheatcode will fail and therefore the test will also fail.
-The depth of the revert does not matter: as long as the next call reverts, either inmediately or deeper into its call subtree, the cheatcode will succeed.
+The depth of the revert does not matter: as long as the next call reverts, either immediately or deeper into its call subtree, the cheatcode will succeed.

 To illustrate, see the following examples: